Home

 (1865-1949)

-When Rachel was age 13, her parents separated, and they soonafter divorced.
-At the age of 15, she and her siblings were placed into different households to be raised to adulthood.
 Rachel thus moved into the home of an elderly cousin, 76-year-old Timothy Newman, a farmer in the Philippi area.
 In 1880, the year the census was taken, several others resided in the Newman home: 26-year-old Granville Male, his wife Manervy and their children; 28-year-old Timothy Newman, and 12-year-old cousin Franklin Miner (relationship unknown).

-When Rachel was age 23, she married John Ellsworth Mayle (1865-1930), the son of William R. and Alice (Wilt) Mayle.
-One of the informants for the marriage license was James F. Male, connection unknown.
+When Rachel was age 23, she married 23-year-old John Ellsworth Mayle (1865-1930), the son of William R. and Alice (Wilt) Mayle.
+One of the informants for their marriage license was James F. Male, connection unknown.
 The wedding took place on the premises of Mary Duckworth's home on July 8, 1888, by the hand of Rev. Isaac Ball.

-They had nine children -- William "Clifford" Mayle, Alonzo C. Mayle, James "Wilford" Mayle, Newton R. Mayle, Sherley E. Mayle, Millie P. Nichols, Jeddie G. Mayle, Calvin B. Mayle and Carrie M. Hosenfeld.
-The Mayles first lived in the small community of Claude, WV in 1895.
+The Mayles first lived in the small community of Claude, WV.
 Their son James "Wilford" was born in Maryland in 1891, but the rest were born in West Virginia.

 Tragically, the Mayles' eldest son William "Clifford" Mayle died in 1907, at the age of 20, said to have been killed in a railroad accident.
 See below for more.

 Circa 1909, when John wrote his will, the family was residing in the Cove District of Barbour County.
-The 1910 census shows the Mayles living in the Cove District near Philippi, just a few houses away from Rachel's widowed aunt, Martha (Mayle) Minerd and cousins Peter, Jacob "Tug," Vernie and Steve Miner.
-John apparently operated a store near Philippi or Grafton, but eventually abandoned it for better prospects.
+The 1910 census shows the Mayles living in the Cove District near Philippi, just a few houses away from Rachel's widowed aunt, Martha (Mayle) Minerd and cousins Peter, Jacob "Tug," Vernie and Steve Miner

-Two views of John (with mustache) in his store, earlier (above) and later, years unknown, most likely in Brilliant, Ohio
+Two views of John (with mustache) in his store, earlier (above) and later, years unknown, most likely in Brilliant, Ohio.

 In about 1912, the Mayles moved to the town of Brilliant, south of Steubenville, Jefferson County, OH, where they purchased adjacent town lots in Green's Second Subdivision.
 At this new location, said the Steubenville (OH) Herald Star, John "set up a grocery store, which he conducted up until the time of his death.
 He was prominent in the vicinity and was an active member of the Oliver M.E. church."
 During this time, John also worked occasionally as a railroader.
 His grandchildren remembered him as stern, not allowing them to play in his store.